ferrondw/portfolio/projects/waypoint-system.md

----
-Waypoint System
-A simple visual waypoint system for Unity
----

 # Examples

 This is an example of a Waypoint on a Bobert (from Project StarFall).
 This means Bobert knows where it can go.